| NATIONAL REPORT OF RUSSIAN FEDERATION

 10. Responsible bodies nominated for the provision of advice

-The Ministry of Nature Resources and Ecology is responsible for
+on bat conservation and management The Ministry of Nature Resources and Ecology is responsible for

 the provision of advice on conservation and management for bat species,